Messaging service WhatsApp back online after brief outage

 SINGAPORE: Popular messaging service WhatsApp suffered a widespread global outage on Friday (Nov 3), with users taking to social media to air complaints.

-In a notice under the "Help" section of the mobile application, it said: "Our service is experiencing a problem right now.
+A notice under the "Help" section of the mobile application said: "Our service is experiencing a problem right now.
 We are working on it and hope to restore the functionality shortly."

-As of 4.30pm on Friday, at least 750 users submitted a report to DownDetector.com, a service which gathers user information on whether various services - including Facebook, Twitter and WhatsApp - are working.

-The handle #whatsappdown was trending on Twitter, with users from countries such as India, UK, Malaysia, Spain and Indonesia reporting issues with the messaging service.
+The handle #whatsappdown was trending on Twitter, with users from countries such as India, UK, Malaysia, Spain and Indonesia reporting issues with the messaging service that's owned by Facebook.

 The service returned to some users in Singapore at about 5.05pm.

+A spokeswoman for Facebook in Singapore said the company was still investigating the matter.

-In May, WhatsApp experienced a global outage for several hours before being resolved.
+In May, WhatsApp was hit by a global outage for several hours before being resolved.

+The messaging app is used by more than 1.2 billion people around the world and is a key tool for communications and commerce in many countries.
+The service was acquired by Facebook in 2014 for US$19 billion.